Here's a smart thing to do: Use your credit card rewards to save for your child's college education.

 You can use credit card rewards to fund your child's education even if you're not interested in opening a 529 savings account, Harzog says.
 "It doesn't have to be a card tied to a specific brokerage account."

-One of Harzog's favorite rewards credit cards is the Chase Freedom, where you can earn 5 percent cash back in different categories on up to $1,500 in combined purchases each quarter.
+One of Harzog's favorite reward credit card offers is the Chase Freedom, where you can earn 5 percent cash back in different categories on up to $1,500 in combined purchases each quarter.
 Some months it's grocery stores and department stores.
 Some months it's gasoline and restaurants.
 She also likes Discover's cashback rewards card.